 https://www.slab.org.uk/guidance/application-directly-by-a-child-for-childrens-legal-aid-for-childrens-court-proceedings/

 A child is entitled to apply for legal aid without the help or intervention of any other person.
-Where we are satisfied this is appropriate, we will accept an application by the child.
-The child must be of an age to be able to give instructions to you directly to act as their solicitor.
+The child must be able to give instructions to you directly to act as their solicitor.

 Where we grant legal aid to the child in this circumstance, we will pay you for all reasonable and necessary work carried out for the child.

-If a child directly consults you on a children’s matter, you must form a view of the child’s general understanding of what it means to instruct a solicitor.
+If a child directly consults you on a children’s matter, under the 2011 Act or Part 4 of the 2019 Act, you must form a view of the child’s general understanding of what it means to instruct a solicitor.

 If you send us an application for legal aid made by a child aged 12 or more, we will assume you have satisfied yourself that the child has a general understanding of what it means to instruct a solicitor and your application will be automatically registered in the name of the child.